raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 You can now boot from an USB Mass Storage device in the same way as booting from SD, see the following paragraph for Raspberry Pi 3B+, CM3+.

-<a name="Raspberry Pi 3B+, CM3+"></a>
+<a name="pi3plus"></a>
 ## Raspberry Pi 3B+, CM3+

 The Raspberry Pi 3B+ and CM3+ support USB Mass Storage boot out of the box.
 The settings specific to the previous versions of Raspberry Pi do not have to be executed.

-This is the same [procedure](../../../installation/installing-images/installation/installing-images/) as for SD cards.
+This is the same [procedure](../../../installation/installing-images) as for SD cards.

-On Windows you may have to initialise a (clean) harddrive before it's visible and has a drive letter (which may be required to write the image).

 After preparing the storage device, connect the drive to the Raspberry Pi and power up the Pi (be aware of the extra USB power usage from external drive).
 After five to ten seconds, the Raspberry Pi should begin booting and show the rainbow splash screen on an attached display.
 Make sure that you do not have an SD card inserted in the Pi, since if you do, it will boot from that first.

-<a name="unsupported devices"></a>
+<a name="unsupported"></a>
 ## Unsupported devices

 Including Raspberry Pi 1, 2 (V1.1), Compute Module, Zero.

+The boot code for USB Mass Storage boot is stored in the BCM2837(B0)'s ROM only.
+Earlier versions such as the BCM2836 and BCM2835 do not have this version of bootcode with USB Mass Storage boot.

-The boot code for USB is stored in the BCM2837(B0) device only.
-The Pi 1 A/B, Pi 2 B (v1.1), and Pi Zero will all require SD cards as they are based on the BCM2835 and BCM2836.
-This boot code for USB is stored in ROM (except Pi 4B) which by definition cannot be changed.
+Since up to the Pi 4B, the boot code is written in ROM (Read only memory) it cannot be updated.
+For this reason the Pi 1 A/B, Pi 2 B (v1.1), and Pi Zero will all require SD cards.

 An alternative is to use the 'special bootcode.bin-only boot mode' as described [here](README.md).
 This still requires/boots from an SD-card, but `bootcode.bin` is the only file read from the SD-Card.

 ### Raspberry Pi 4

-Regarding the Raspberry Pi 4, the bootcode is stored in [EEPROM](../booteeprom.md) and can be updated.
+The Raspberry Pi 4's bootcode is stored in [EEPROM](../booteeprom.md) and can be updated.
 Support for mass storage boot will be added in a future update.

 ## Known issues

 - The default timeout for checking bootable USB devices is 2 seconds.
 Some flash drives and rotational harddrives power up too slowly.
 It’s possible to extend this timeout to five seconds (add a new file `timeout` to the SD card), but there are devices that fail to respond within this period as well.
-- Some flash drives have a very specific protocol requirement that we don’t handle; as a result of this, we can’t talk to these drives correctly.
+- Some flash drives have a very specific protocol requirement that is not handled by the bootcode and may thus be incompatible.
 - 3.5" HDD's commonly require 12V as well as 5V and may draw too much current for the Pi's USB connection.
 Use an externally powered 3.5" HDD in this case.